Morocco wildlife landscape across mountains and national parks

 March to October.
 Early morning before heat intensifies.

-The Saharan regions support a unique community of desert-adapted birds found nowhere else in Morocco.
-Cream-colored courser, desert warbler, Hoopoe lark, and various Saharan subspecies unique to the region are among the specialities that draw dedicated birdwatchers to southern Morocco.
+The Saharan regions support a distinctive community of desert-adapted birds rarely found elsewhere in the country.
+Cream-coloured courser, desert warbler, hoopoe lark, and various Saharan specialities are among the birds that draw dedicated birdwatchers to southern Morocco.

 Where: Ouarzazate area, Merzouga, Zagora, and surrounding desert zones.